-Student teachers' conceptions of feedback as emerging primary school teachers been echoed by influential meta-analyses such as the Education Endowment Foundation (2020).
+The second context of relevance to student teachers' conceptions of feedback is primary schools.
+The primary education discourse appears to agree that feedback is key to progress.
+In addition to the claims made by Black and Wiliam (1998), Hattie (2003) reported that feedback resulted in a significant effect size.
+This has been echoed by influential meta-analyses such as the Education Endowment Foundation (2020).
 Using Sadler's analogy of closing the gap, feedback is positioned as formative and leading to consequence (Hattie and Clarke, 2018).
 However, this is not necessarily a consequence for the learner.
-Indeed, Clarke states 'the most powerful form of feedback is that given to the teacher by the student' (2014: 145); this is a key difference to the models represented in Higher Education where the gaps only appear to be for the learner.
+Indeed, Clarke states 'the most powerful form of feedback is that given to the teacher by the student' (2014:145); this is a key difference to the models represented in Higher Education where the gaps only appear to be for the learner.
 The reality of this in practice is more difficult to ascertain.